Hlaing Bo Bo: Club career

-Hlaing Bo Bo played with his club at the 2015 AFC Cup, where he scored twice as well as being yellow carded in a 4-7 loss to Pahang FA.
+Hlaing Bo Bo played with his club at the 2015 AFC Cup, where he scored twice as well as being yellow carded in a 4–7 loss to Pahang FA.

 He joined Sukhothai on loan, failing to make a real impact during that time.
-He returned to Yadanarbon and eventually became captain for the rest of the 2022 Myanmar National League season, however he has received two red cards due to unprofessional behaviour towards referees.
+He returned to Yadanarbon and eventually became captain for the rest of the 2022 Myanmar National League season; however, he has received two red cards due to unprofessional behavior towards referees.

 After a disappointing 2022 season, Hlaing Bo Bo joined Yangon United.
 He stated that this may be his last club and might retire, focusing on a coaching career in the near future, after joining an interview with MNL.

 International career

 U-23 career

-Hlaing Bo Bo represented his country at the 2016 AFC U-23 Championship qualification, where in the first game against Chinese Taipei he scored twice in a 3-0 win.
+Hlaing Bo Bo represented his country at the 2016 AFC U-23 Championship qualification, where in the first game against Chinese Taipei he scored twice in a 3–0 win.
 However, in the next match against Hong Kong Hlaing Bo Bo revived a red card and missed the rest of the qualifying games.

 Hlaing Bo Bo also played at the 2015 Southeast Asian Games where he participated in every match as Myanmar made it to the final.
 He was also mentioned as one of Myanmar's top performers during the tournament.